 - Discounted cash flow (DCF) analysis is using how much the company is projected to make in the future discounted to present values.

-- Precedent transaction analysis is similar to a comparable company analysis, except you find how much similar companies have sold to determine the worth of the company you’re valuing.
+- Precedent transaction analysis is similar to a comparable company analysis, except you find how much similar companies have sold for to determine the worth of the company you’re valuing.

 7. How do you calculate terminal value?